Best Practices for The Perfect Science Fair Abstract Project

 - Next up will be the problem definition where you will state the hypothesis that you were checking through the project

-- Subsequently, identify the dependant and the independent variables studied in the research and the research approach adopted to study their correlation
+- Subsequently, identify the dependent and the independent variables studied in the research and the research approach adopted to study their correlation

 - In the results portion, cite definite data figures & the summation of the derived results